 Before patriarchal times, when a woman was bleeding she was considered to embody divine and magical powers.
-She was regarded by all for her wisdom and ability to offer intuitive and psychic messages.
+She was worshipped by all for her wisdom and ability to offer intuitive and psychic messages.

 When she was ovulating, she was considered to be at the height of her power and was celebrated for her ability to receive, hold and create new life.

 It was only when society became more patriarchal that women were made to feel shame when they were having their periods and to ignore their amazing potential to create and hold space for a new life.

 This attitude has helped to contribute to the idea that Friday the 13th is an unlucky day.